albddnbn/laptop-doc-processing/README.md

 Install requirements.txt with pip: pip install -r requirements.txt

-OR

-The setup.ps1 script is a work in progress but it seemed like it worked correctly on my PC (I alreaday had the requirements installed, but it created the venv and activated it/etc.)
+* the setup.ps1 script is a work in progress